Food Safety During a Power Outage—How Long is the Food in Your Fridge and Freezer Safe?

 Food in the freezer will keep much longer, especially if the freezer is more than half full.
 You need to be aware of how long the power has been out.

-The food in your refrigerator or freezer may look safe or smell safe even after is has become dangerous to eat or handle.
+The food in your fridge or freezer may look safe or smell safe even after is has become dangerous to eat or handle.

 Safe Food Temperatures